How to stop sugar cravings

 7. Include healthy carbs in your diet plan

 Sugar is considered ‘bad’ carbs and you should opt to eat ‘healthy’ carbs such as legumes, beans, nuts and seeds.
-These healthy carbs are absolutely high in fibre which will play an important role in your post-pregnancy weight loss plans.
+These healthy carbs are high in fibre and will help to keep you feeling fuller for longer thus reducing cravings for sugar which will play an important role in your post-pregnancy weight loss plans.

 Try this Budget-Friendly Lentil Shepherd’s Pie for a dinner rich in healthy carbohydrates!